robots-make-art-too/Quiz_2-where-my-classy-children-at/Code/references/README.md

 ellipse(x, y, w, [h])
 ```

-Parameters
+Parameters:

-    x Number: x-coordinate of the center of ellipse
+- x Number: x-coordinate of the center of ellipse
-    y Number: y-coordinate of the center of ellipse
+- y Number: y-coordinate of the center of ellipse
-    w Number: width of the ellipse
+- w Number: width of the ellipse
-    h Number: height of the ellipse.
+- h Number: height of the ellipse.
 (Optional)